 8. Make Magic Happen in Editing

 Edit together the best parts of the interview and create a flow from question to question.
-It’s ok to leave footage on the cutting room floor if it’s not serving the main purpose or goal of your video.
+It’s ok to leave footage on the cutting room floor if it’s not serving your video’s main purpose or goal.

 Interview Video Best Practices